 For starters, pet owners should thoroughly review labels on packaging, specifically scrutinizing the nutritional adequacy statement from the AAFCO – an industry watchdog.
 This information can offer owners peace of mind that the formula they are buying meets their pup’s basic diet requirements.

-However, because the AAFCO is not a governmental agency, there’s nothing that stops brands from manufacturing pet food that doesn’t meet these guidelines.
-Furthermore, because there is little regulation of commercial pet food in the U.S., no organization is actually concerned with the source or quality of the ingredients found in these foods.
+Because the AAFCO is not a governmental agency, however, there’s nothing that stops brands from manufacturing pet food that doesn’t meet these guidelines.
+Furthermore, because there is little regulation of commercial pet food in the U.S., no organization is concerned with the source or quality of the ingredients found in these foods.

 If you’re looking for hypoallergenic dog food options, we’d recommend this excellent guide.